aasensio/hazel2/docs/config/configuration.rst

 * ``Name`` : defines the name of the atmosphere.
 This will be used in the output file to refer to the parameters of this specific atmosphere.
 * ``Reference atmospheric model`` (optional) : defines the input file for this atmosphere.
 The format is described in :ref:`input`.
 If the format is 1D, it will be used for all pixels (in inversion mode).
 If you want a different model for all pixels, use 3D formats.
 * ``Spectral region`` : defines the spectral region associated with this atmosphere.
-* ``Wavelength`` : defines the ranges to be used for the synthesis of this atmosphere.
+* ``Wavelength`` (optional): defines the ranges to be used for the synthesis of this atmosphere.
 This is interesting if you only want this atmosphere to synthesize part of the observed spectrum, which will affect the computing time.
+If absent or `None', then the whole spectral region is synthesized.
 * ``Spectral lines`` : it is a comma-separated list of lines to synthesize from the :ref:`photospheric_lines`.
 Note that if you only want one line, you should use a comma at the end.
 The list of available lines
 * ``Reference frame`` : it defines the reference system in which the magnetic field is measured. ``line-of-sight`` or ``vertical`` (traditional mode for |hazel2|).
 If absent, ``vertical`` is used by default.
 * ``Ranges`` : ranges of variation of each parameter.
 If ``None``, consider it unconstrained.
 If not, it will be constrained to the range using a logit transform (with a small :math:`\epsilon` to avoid under/overflow when close to the border).